Southern Connecticut Owls: Volleyball

 SCSU's volleyball program had its most successful seasons in 2017–18 and in 2018–19.
 The Owls had their first National Tournament berth in 2017 with a record of 24–11.
 They ended their campaign in the second round of the National Tournament when they lost to New Haven.
 In 2018, the Owls won their first-ever NE-10 Conference Title against American International.
-The Owls then had their second berth into the National Tournament, bust lost in the first round.
+The Owls then had their second berth into the National Tournament, but lost in the first round.